qasimkhalid/SBEO/Competency Questions.md

         ```

-        * iv.
-Which other spaces are adjacent to the kitchen?
+        * Which other spaces are adjacent to the kitchen?
         ```
         SELECT ?adjacentSpace
         WHERE {